salidas-mayor-potencia-arduino-transistor-bjt

 arduino-transistor-bjt-montaje

-On the other hand, the NPN conductor conducts when VB is HIGH (greater than VE).
+On the other hand, the NPN transistor conducts when VB is HIGH (greater than VE).
 However, a PNP conducts when VB is LOW (less than VE).
 Therefore, the output with a PNP transistor is an inverting output.

 Regarding the base resistor Rb, it serves to regulate the current flowing through the base of the transistor.
-Choosing its value is critical for the correct functioning of the circuit.
+Choosing its value is critical for the correct operation of the circuit.
 We will calculate the value of this resistor next.

 • hFe(min) = 100